-Desert Scenic Roadways Setback is an area along one (1) mile and one-half (1/2) mile roads within the Environmentally Sensitive Lands ESL District (not already established as scenic corridors or roadways with Buffered Setbacks but designated in the General Plan) intended to preserve views and native vegetation.
+Desert Scenic Roadways Setback is an area along one (1) mile and one-half (1⁄2) mile roads within the Environmentally Sensitive Lands ESL District (not already established as scenic

+Resolution No. 12747 Exhibit A Page 14 of 117 corridors or roadways with Buffered Setbacks but designated in the General Plan) intended to preserve views and native vegetation.